SteamReviewAnalysis/SteamReviewAnalysis.github.io/index.md

 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="500" src="/html/clusters.html"></iframe>
 If you know your games well, you'll see that the clustering worked quite well, aside from a few oddities.

-Here are some clusters we found particulary satisfying:
+Here are some clusters we found particularly satisfying:
 - Cluster 3, which groups grand strategy wargames such as the _Civilization_ and _Total War_ series
 - Cluster 19, which contains simulation games of all sorts
-- Cluster 7, which comprises of many games of different genres and visual styles, but which are all well-known for their strong co-op / multiplayer aspect
+- Cluster 7, which comprises many games of different genres and visual styles, but which are all well-known for their strong co-op / multiplayer aspect

-The cluster 5 is interesting as well, as it contains a lot of games, including several that don't seem that similar, apart from the fact that they are linked by being multiplayer games.
+Cluster 5 is interesting as well, as it contains a lot of games, including several that don't seem that similar, apart from the fact that they are linked by being multiplayer games.
 Maybe their belonging to the same cluster is a sign that the multiplayer component is the most salient part of the game, superseding the other aesthetic and gameplay features, in the players' reviews.
 Alternatively, it could simply be that these games were hard to group with anything else, and their relative proximity in the embedding space resulted in a cluster (as with K-Means clustering, all games must belong to a cluster).

 So, hypotheses can be found to explain the regrouping of games when more obvious aspects are lacking.
 It appears that we can effectively find a coherent classification using only the users' reviews.
 To confidently verify the hypothesis that the 5th cluster gathers games because players pay more attention to the multiplayer feature of these games than the others, a thorough linguistic analysis of the reviews' content is necessary.